pappasam/jedi-language-server/README.md

 Palantir's [python-language-server](https://github.com/palantir/python-language-server) inspired this project.
 Unlike python-language-server, jedi-language-server:

 - Uses [pygls](https://github.com/openlawlibrary/pygls) instead of creating its own low-level Language Server Protocol bindings
-- Supports one powerful 3rd party library: Jedi.
+- Supports one powerful 3rd party static analysis / completion / refactoring library: Jedi.
 By only supporting Jedi, we can focus on supporting all Jedi features without exposing ourselves to too many broken 3rd party dependencies (I'm looking at you, [rope](https://github.com/python-rope/rope)).
 - Is supremely simple because of its scope constraints.
 Leave complexity to the Jedi [master](https://github.com/davidhalter).
 If the force is strong with you, please submit a PR!

 ## Written by